rebryant/cpog/README.md

-## CRAT Knowledge Compiler Certifier
+## CPOG Knowledge Compiler Certifier

 This repository contains a set of tools for certifying results from the D4 knowledge compiler.
-It is based on the **CRAT** verification framework.
-A CRAT file encodes both a representation of a Boolean formula as a **partitioned-operation graph** (POG), and a proof that this POG is logically equivalent to the input formula
+It is based on the **CPOG** verification framework.
+A CPOG file encodes both a representation of a Boolean formula as a **partitioned-operation graph** (POG), and a proof that this POG is logically equivalent to the input formula